chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # Starting services

-A common way to start a service is to issue a restart action through resource notification.
+A common way to start a service is to issue a `:restart` action through resource notification.

     @@@ruby